Orthopaedic Negligence Claims

 Orthopaedic surgery is any form of operation which involves your bones, muscles or joints.
 Common examples of orthopaedic surgery include; operating on bone fractures, joint replacement surgery or ligament reconstruction.
 Whilst the standard of care provided in hospitals around the UK is very high, mistakes do occasionally happen.

-If you have suffered as a result of an orthopaedic error, within the last three years, you may be entitled to make an orthopaedic negligence claim.
+If you have suffered as a result of an orthopaedic error, within the last three years, you may be entitled to make a medical negligence claim.
 TRUE Solicitors has a team of specialist lawyers whose experience and expertise can help you to obtain the maximum compensation in the shortest possible time.

 We will handle your claim on a No Win, No Fee basis, giving you peace of mind.
 Call us on 0344 854 7000 to discuss your claim, or submit your details below and we’ll call you back at a time convenient for you.